-There are chemical toilets at the campgrounds and GAP access areas, but limited potable water, especially since the NPS is no longer treating the pump water at the hiker/biker campgrounds.
+There are chemical toilets at the campgrounds and GAP access areas, but limited potable water.
 Carry at least a quart of water more than you think you need.
 Take advantage of towns along the way for water resupply.

 The trail has a packed crushed limestone surface for a smooth ride.
 Built mainly on abandoned rail beds, the trail is nearly level with the average grade of less than 1%.
 The steepest eastbound grade - 0.8% - is from Harnedsville to Markleton and Garrett to Deal.
 The steepest westbound grade is from Cumberland to Deal at 1.75%.
 Near the Big Savage Tunnel, the trail crosses the Eastern Continental Divide.
 From that point going east, the trail drops 1,754 feet in 24 miles to reach Cumberland and, going west, it drops 1,664 feet in 126 miles to reach Pittsburgh.
 View the Elevation Table.
 The Great Allegheny Passage trail is open daily, dawn to dusk.